-OFMG 2400 - Electronic Office Procedures (S, U) 4 Credit Hours - 4 Lecture Hours
+OFMG 2400 - Office Management and Procedures (S, U) 4 Credit Hours - 4 Lecture Hours

-This course provides exposure to the critical, everyday responsibilities of office professionals.
-These include planning meetings, receiving visitors, processing incoming and outgoing mail, using appropriate telephone techniques, planning travel, purchasing supplies, organizing the workplace, conducting research, and functioning in a changing office environment.
-Provides hands-on training in the use of the Internet, e-mail, and other electronic methods of communication to make transportation and housing reservations, to maintain individual and company calendars, to research various topics as needed by the department or company, and to process day-to-day business communications.
+This course provides exposure to the critical, everyday responsibilities of office management.
+These include planning meetings, managing records and correspondence, communicating effectively, planning travel, purchasing supplies, organizing the workplace, conducting research, and functioning in a changing office environment.
+Provides hands-on training in the use of the Internet, e-mail, and other electronic methods of communication.
 Prerequisite: OFMG 1030.